waynodiablo/Oystercard/pills/irb.md

 Advanced IRB
 ------------

-You can control what happens when you start irb using a .irbirc file placed in your home directory, e.g.
+You can control what happens when you start irb using a .irbrc file placed in your home directory, e.g.

 ```ruby
 Dir['./lib/*.rb'].each { |f| require f }